 You might have to try different options or search the Internet for a way to do this.

-Search for your Linux distribution name followed by 'how to make a file executable', for example .
+Search for your Linux distribution name followed by how to make a file executable.

 Allowing Executable Files to be Executed

 Your file manager will likely open a text editor when double-clicking the downloaded file at this point.
-Since we do not want that, we need to tell the file manager that it should execute executable files instead.
+Since we do not want that, we need to tell the file manager that it should execute executable files.

-Again, this greatly depend on your Linux distribution, version thereof as well as the file manager that is being installed and used:
+Again, this greatly depends on your Linux distribution, version thereof as well as the file manager that is being installed and used: